 Additionally, many ecommerce stores now use what’s known as a drop shipping model, where stock is held and dispatched to the customer by a third party.

-If this is a route you’d like to go down, it’s vital to choose an ecommerce solution with direct integrations with common drop shipping outlets, like Ali Babba.
+If this is a route you’d like to go down, it’s vital to choose an ecommerce solution with direct integrations with common dropshipping outlets like Ali Baba.

 Security

 Of course, authorization is always a priority.
 Digital privacy is highly valued—more than ever before—and it’s becoming a highly-valued component of digital commerce.
-That said, social media has lessened the gap between consumer and business.
+That said, social media has lessened the gap between consumers and businesses.

 The important thing to look out for is how each ecommerce solution processes payments, as well as their reputation for data protection.